Nimzyow/node-code-challenge/QUESTIONS.md

 0
 ```

-When foo is called with 0, the JavaScript engine creates a Function execution context for the function and pushes it to the top of the call stack.
+When foo is called with 0, the conditions are met for a recursion to occur on line foo(d+1).
+This gets placed on top of the call stack and the JavaScript engine remembers the function still hasn't been fully complete.

-Since the initial value of d meets the if condition, recursion occurs with the line foo(d+1), where d will = 1.
-The Javascript engine yet again creates a new function execution context and pushes this to the top of the call stack.
-This loop of creating a functional execution context, pushing to the top of the call stack and calling on the recursion happens until d = 10.
-Since the if condition will no longer be met for d < 10, this particular call stack is finished with the line console.log(d).
-The Javascript engine then checks the call stack and resumes the execution where it left off from the top of the call stack to the bottom.
-The script will finally stop when the call stack is empty.
+Each time foo(d+1) is called and placed on top of the call stack until foo receives (10).
+So the recursion loop of foo will look like the following:

+foo(1)
+foo(2)
+foo(3)
+foo(4)
+foo(5)
+foo(6)
+foo(7)
+foo(8)
+foo(9)
+foo(10)

+Note: foo(10) is placed on top of the call stack and foo(1) on the bottom.

+Once foo receives 10, the function reaches console.log(d), logs 10 and that particular function is complete.
+The JavaScript engine then checks the top of the call stack and realises "oh, I have foo(9) that needs completing!"

+So foo 9 then reaces console.log(d), logs 9 and that function is complete.
+This pattern continues until foo(1).

+But remember we initially passed foo(0) at the very beginning, so it too will then be executed and reaches console.log(d), logs 0 and that function is complete and the call stack is finally empty!
+Phew!!

+.

 Qs3: If nothing is provided to `foo` we want the default response to be `5`.
 Explain the potential issue with the following code: